An Arrow point to the left

 Aluminum sheet sitting in a pile

 When ordering a custom electrical enclosure, it is essential to select the right material to ensure durability and functionality.
 Cost-effectiveness is another key factor to consider.
-Contact Foxfab sales for assistance in picking the best material for your needs.
-Below are key considerations and comparisons for 5052 aluminum, 304stainless steel, and 316 stainless steel:
+Contact Foxfab sales for assistance in selecting the best material for your needs.
+Below are key considerations and comparisons for5052 aluminum, 304 stainless steel, and 316 stainless steel:

 5052 Aluminum